vbouchet31/vbouchet31.github.io/_posts/2022-12-01-drupal-memory-limit.markdown

 order the policies using drag & drop.

 For some complex cases, it may be difficult to evaluate if a policy apply.
 To validate a policy is applied, we can use the setting to add the memory information in the headers.
+The setting can be set in Configuration > Performance > Memory Limit Policy > Configuration (/admin/config/performance/memory-limit-policy/settings).

-If no policy applies, then headers will only indicate the default memory limit.
+If no policy applies, headers will only indicate the default memory limit.

 ![](/assets/2022-12-01-drupal-memory-limit/memory-limit-headers-2.png)

-If a policy applies, the headers will indicate the name of the policy and the new memory limit applied.
+If a policy applies, headers will indicate the name of the policy and the new memory limit applied.

 ![](/assets/2022-12-01-drupal-memory-limit/memory-limit-headers.png)